wcharczuk/go-diskq/README.md

 Within the directory there is an `owner` file if there is a currrent active producer so that we don't allow another producer to be created.
 The owner file will contain a single UUID that corresponds to the `*diskq.Diskq` instance that is the active producer for that stream.

-In addition to the `owner` file there is a `partitions` directory that contains sub-directory for each partition, named as a zero-padded integer corresponding to the partition index (e.g. `000003`.)
+In addition to the `owner` file there is a `parts` directory that contains sub-directory for each partition, named as a six-zero-padded integer corresponding to the partition index (e.g. `000003`.)

 Within each partition sub-directory there are a number of triplets of files, each triplet corresponding to a "segment":
 - A `.data` file which contains binary representations of each message (more on this representation below.)
 - A `.index` file that contains a stream of triplets of uint64 values: `[offset|bytes_offset_from_start|message_size_bytes]`
 - A `.timeindex` file that contains a stream of pairs of uint64 values: `[offset|timestamp_nanos]`

-Each triplet of files for a segment is named after the first offset of that segment, e.g. `00025` for a segment that starts with the `25` offset for the partition.
+Each triplet of files for a segment is has a prefix corresponding to the twenty-zero-padded integer of the first offset of that segment, e.g. `00000000000000000025` for a segment that starts with the `25` offset for the partition.

 The last segment of a partiton is referred to as the "active" segment, and is the segment that is currently being written to.